Promoting and facilitating the use and development of Python for Heliophysics.

 A community knowledge base for performing heliophysics research in Python, aiming to provide a variety of tutorials, resources, a list of useful packages, general discussion, and advice.

-PyHC serves as a community knowledge base for performing heliophysics research in Python, aiming to provide a variety of tutorials, resources, a list of useful packages, general discussion, and advice.
+PyHC serves as a community knowledge base for performing heliophysics research in Python, aiming to provide a variety of tutorials and resources, a list of useful packages, general discussion, and advice.
 Twice yearly, PyHC meets in person.
-These meetings are open to anyone from individuals already utilizing Python heavily in developing open-source heliophysics packages, as well as those who are just getting into using Python and open source development.
+These meetings are open to anyone, from individuals already utilizing Python heavily in developing open-source heliophysics packages to those who are just getting into using Python and open source development.

-Note: If you already registered and later decide to change your registration (i.e., from in-person to remote), then please email Julie Barnum or Nick Murphy.
+Registration Deadline: EOD, Friday, May 13th, 2022.
+Note: If you already registered and later decide to change your registration, you should be able to do that directly, but if you experience any difficulties please email Julie Barnum or Shawn Polson.

 subscribe via RSS